opengeospatial/EDR-API-Sprint/Final_Report_of_EDR_API_Sprint.md

 Issues #08 and #06 and #05 Cube/Tile, Polygon in 3D or 4D, Polygon/Tile in 2D: which bounding box styles?
 Should bounding boxes for a query, in 4D, be specified by ranges of values or coordinates of the corners?
 The consensus was that ranges are more natural for time and vertical coordinates.
 This is then the same as specified 2D Polygons in WKT.

-there was no disagreement that there will be no polyhedra or polytopes (complex multidimensional polygons, rather than just 'extruded' 2D polygons.
+There was no disagreement that there will be no polyhedra or polytopes (complex multidimensional polygons, rather than just 'extruded' 2D polygons.
 An extruded 2D polygon can be called a 'prism'.

 Issue #0?
-What are the EDR API resource types? this was the usual semantic question.
+What are the EDR API resource types?
+This was the usual semantic question.
 It was agreed that the intial resource was a persistent, dense data store.
 The queries against it were Discrete Sampling Geometries sampling the data store, and were transient, but could be made a persistent resource if required by another service.
 [The Research Data Alliance, RDA, recommends a query store in its Best Practice Recommendations for citing dynamic data.] the returned data paylaod is also a transient resource, which also could be made persistent.
 It was agreed to add words to this affect in the EDR API candidate standard.

 Issue #18 Streaming of EDR API response media types